NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

  #. ``ERROR: Variable`` X ``requested by MODULE_``\Y ``SCHEME_``\Z ``SUBROUTINE_``\A ``not provided by the model``
      ``Exception: Call to compare_metadata failed.``

      * A variable requested by one or more physics schemes is not being provided by the host model.
-If the variable exists in the host model but is not being made available for the :term:`CCPP`, an entry must be added to one of the host model variable metadata tables.
+If the variable exists in the host model but is not being made available for the :term:`CCPP`, an entry must be added to one of the host model variable metadata sections.
  #. ``ERROR:   error, variable`` X ``requested by MODULE_``\Y ``SCHEME_``\Z ``SUBROUTINE_``\A ``cannot be identified unambiguously.
 Multiple definitions in MODULE_``\Y ``TYPE_``\B
-      * A variable is defined in the host model variable metadata tables more than once (with the same standard name).
+      * A variable is defined in the host model variable metadata more than once (with the same standard name).
 Remove the offending entry or provide a different standard name for one of the duplicates.
  #. ``ERROR:   incompatible entries in metadata for variable`` var_name:
      | ``provided:  Contents of <mkcap.Var object at 0x104883210> (* = mandatory for compatibility)``:
      |  ``standard_name`` = var_name *